xpenatan/gdx-imgui/README.md

 |     ✅      | ✅ | ❌ | ❌ | ⚠️ | ❌ |

 * ✅: Have a working build.
-* ⚠️: Have a working build but contains a bug.
+* ⚠️: Have a working build, but it's not ready yet.
 * ❌: Build not ready.

 ## How to run examples